 We hear a lot about how to organize our time and how to organize our space, but what about organizing our ideas?
 As a former academic who’s had to organize literally years’ worth of research, I’m fairly obsessed with organizing my ideas.
-(Admittedly, these days it’s more along the lines of an online course or a speech.)

 So I was pretty impressed with the “three files” system that creative catalyst Scott Belsky outlined in the September issue of Entrepreneur magazine.